mpaustin/train-tracker/README.md

-Train Tracker Client
+Workout Tracker Client

-Web Client for Train Tracker
+Web Client for Workout Tracker

 This app was created to help me track my workouts.
 Previously I had just used a Google Sheets spreadsheet, but why let Google have all the fun.